-Once in a while you meet someone who opens your eyes to the breadth of true artistry.
+Once in a while, you meet someone who opens your eyes to the breadth of true artistry.
 That person for me was composer Terry Plumeri.

 Though he wasn’t a household name, Terry was a composer of several classical and jazz albums as well as over fifty motion picture scores.
-In his early days, he worked as a bassist with the likes of Roberta Flack, Quincy Jones, Herbie Hancock and even Frank Sinatra.
+In his early days, he worked as a bassist with the likes of Roberta Flack, Quincy Jones, Herbie Hancock, and even Frank Sinatra.
 But how I got to know him is a story in and of itself.

 It was the nineties.
 My friend Chris Bradley had starred in a straight-to-VHS mob thriller named Killer Instinct.
-I hunted for the title, searching every video store in a five-mile perimeter surrounding my alma matter, the College of Santa Fe.
-I leapt over creaks, evaded angry prairie dogs and hipsters galore before ultimately discovering the movie on a shelf at Blockbuster Video.
+I hunted for the title, searching every video store in a five-mile perimeter surrounding my alma mater, the College of Santa Fe.
+I leaped over creaks, evaded angry prairie dogs and hipsters galore before ultimately discovering the movie on a shelf at Blockbuster Video.
 Bradley (as Mad Dog Coll) stood proudly on the glossy cover, brandishing a Tommy gun and a debonair gaze.
 I rushed back to my dorm, popped the movie in a friend’s player, and set my eyes on the Menahem Golan B-movie masterwork.

-An early effort from future Oscar winning cinematographer Janusz Kamiński, Killer Instinct showcased slick visuals, a heartfelt performance from Bradley, and a lush, majestic orchestral score.
+An early effort from future Oscar-winning cinematographer Janusz Kamiński, Killer Instinct showcased slick visuals, a heartfelt performance from Bradley, and a lush, majestic orchestral score.
 It was a score that impressed me so much I decided to look into its largely unknown composer.

 Facebook had yet to become our favorite way to stalk people, so I simply looked up his phone number.
 I introduced myself as an aspiring filmmaker and told him how much I thought of his work.
 He didn’t hang up.
 He treated this stranger on other the line like a friend.
 We talked for quite some time that night and remained in touch in the years that followed.

 Terry easily had the talent of an A-lister.
 Yet, as often is the case, talent’s only one part of the equation.
 Years earlier, he’d scored One False Move (Siskel & Ebert’s favorite film of 1991) for director Carl Franklin.
 Franklin was impressed and offered Terry a chance to compose his big budget follow up, Devil With a Blue Dress starring Denzel Washington.
 Armed with a clarinet and a synthesizer, Terry created a haunting demo piece.
 Unfortunately, the studio instead offered the job to industry veteran Elmer Bernstein.
-Listen to Terry’s demo compared to Bernstein’s big budget incarnation.
+Listen to Terry’s demo [link no longer available] compared to Bernstein’s big budget incarnation.
 It simply lacks the haunting quality and impact of what Terry created without a dime.
 And Bernstein was one of the greats.
 To think of what this opportunity could’ve meant for Terry saddens me deeply.

 Upon a visit to my home state of New York, Terry had invited me for a tour of his old stomping grounds.
-Walking though the corridors of Juilliard, we talked life and music.
+Walking through the corridors of Juilliard, we talked life and music.
 One of our stops was a library where columns of sheet music practically disappeared from view on the towering walls.
 I was able to peer into a world I was never purview to.
 Students of all races, united in a love of music, studying and working together.
 There was serenity to it all, as there was with Terry himself.
 He was a man with genuine warmth and kindness.
 A warmth that can be heard in so much of his work.

 When I asked if he ever had interest in pop music, Terry had an unexpected response.
 He told me to imagine being a painter and only being allowed to use two colors.
 To him, that’s how he felt how writing pop songs was like.
 Classical allowed him use of a full spectrum of colors musically.
 He composed often with the Moscow Philharmonic, typically flying there himself with his pilot license.